BornInParadiseGR/FakeNewsDetection-latest/README.md

     su - ${USER}

+Step 3 -

-  l step only need to change the access permissions for your WordPress Directory by using the followinf commands in the following path /Desktop/FakeNewsDetector/src :
+  l. step only need to change the access permissions for your WordPress Directory by using the following commands in the following path /Desktop/FakeNewsDetector/src :

     sudo chown -R www-data:www-data wp-content/plugins/
     sudo chmod 775 wp-content
     sudo chown -R www-data:www-data wp-content/

+  2. Now you need to run the final command to install the images and dockerize the project.

+    sudo docker compose up -d

-  4. The wordpress index page is running on http://localhost:8000/
+  3. After finishing installation make sure that all the containers are running.
+And the wordpress index page is running on http://localhost:8000/

 Thank for Installing and Enjoy Testing!